 It’s a matter of figuring out how to blend a traditional plan-driven approach with an adaptive (Agile) approach in the right proportions to fit a given situation.

 Have you given any thought to “How to make a hybrid agile process work”?
-I recently saw an article on LinkedIn entitled “Why Hybrid Agile-Waterfall Projects Fail” that caught my eye.
-I’m not surprised at this article.
-It takes some skill to make a hybrid Agile process work successfully and anyone who would literally try to combine an Agile methodology with a Waterfall methodology to create a hybrid methodology is asking for failure – that’s not the way to do it.
+Some people claim that hybrid Agile projects don’t work at all.
+For example, I recently saw an article on LinkedIn entitled “Why Hybrid Agile-Waterfall Projects Fail” that caught my eye.
+I’m not surprised at this article:

 Blending Two Recipes

 This should not be a matter of literally combining an Agile methodology and a Waterfall methodology.

 That would be like trying to take a recipe for Italian food with a recipe for Chinese food and literally trying to mix the steps and ingredients from the two recipes together to create “Italian-Chinese” food

 A good chef would never even attempt to do that.
 However, he/she might create an entirely new recipe that blends together some of the aspects of Italian food with some aspects of Chinese food